 Remembering Joe Green: The Life & Art of Giuseppe Verdi

-A poster for the premiere performance of the Verdi Requiem, 1874
+A poster for the premiere performance of Verdi’s Requiem, 1874

 People, singing is hard.
 It’s also one of the most rewarding activities a person can experience.
 Despite what’s accepted as today’s standard of good singing on programs like “American Idol” and “The Voice”, I remind people that opera and classical singers are the only vocalists that are able to perform on a live stage without the amplified assistance of a microphone.
 With the proper resonating placement and breath, the human voice can cut through a large ensemble orchestra and still reach the ears of those seated in the highest and furthest seats of any given theater.

 Giuseppe Verdi knew this and was a master in writing compositions sculpted for the human voice.
-His music is fully cognizant of the range, power, and beauty of what the singing voice is capable of producing.
+His music is fully cognizant of the range, power, and beauty of what our voices in song are capable of producing.

 The last and final installment honoring the Maestro deals with music written for when things are unto themselves last and final – the Requiem, music written for the Catholic Mass of the Dead.

 Verdi composed his Requiem when his friend, Alessandro Manzoni, the Italian writer, poet, and humanist died at the age of 88 in 1873.
-He had partially written a Requiem piece when his fellow countryman and composer, Gioachino Rossini, died a few years earlier.
-Verdi had tried to arrange a Requiem comprised of different parts of the Mass submitted by other various Italian composers.
-His offering was the “Libera Me” section of the Requiem, but the musical commemoration honoring the life of Rossini was abandoned due to lack of enthusiasm.
-Thus, when told of the death of his close friend whom he also greatly admired, Verdi vowed to write for Manzoni a Requiem fully composed by his own hand.
+He had partially written a Requiem piece when his fellow countryman and composer, Gioachino Rossini, had died a few years earlier.
+Verdi tried to arrange a Requiem comprised of different parts of the Mass submitted by various Italian composers.
+The Maestro created the “Libera Me” section of the Requiem, but the musical commemoration honoring the life of Rossini was abandoned due to lack of enthusiasm.
+Thus, when told of the death of his close friend whom he also greatly admired, Verdi vowed to compose for Manzoni a Requiem fully written by his own hand.

 The work became, according to Wikipedia, “regarded as a masterpiece of the oratorio tradition and a testimony to his capacity outside the field of opera.”